VicAlexSim/AmazonWhat/README.md

 ## Summary

-This document provides a summary of our project building process for our app, **Amazon What!?**
+This document provides a summary of our project building process for our app, **Kroger What!?**

 ## Milestone Requirements